-Who has low mortgage rates in Oklahoma?
+Who has the best mortgage rates in Oklahoma?

 I’m looking for a primary, single-family home in for , and credit score.